vsrinivas/fuchsia/docs/kernel_cmdline.md

 The `k oom info` command will show the current value of this and other parameters.

+## kernel.mexec-pci-shutdown=\<bool>

+If false, this option leaves PCI devices running when calling mexec.
+Defaults to true.

 ## kernel.shell=\<bool>

 This option tells the kernel to start its own shell on the kernel console